© Unofficial Royalty 2024

 Full name: Juliane Henriette Ulrike

 Juliane was the aunt of both Queen Victoria and Prince Albert.
-She had a very unhappy marriage with Grand Duke Konstantin Pavlovich of Russia, grandson of Catherine II (the Great), Empress of All Russia and son of the future Paul I, Emperor of All Russia.
+She had an unhappy marriage with Grand Duke Konstantin Pavlovich of Russia, grandson of Catherine II (the Great), Empress of All Russia and son of the future Paul I, Emperor of All Russia.
 In 1799, Juliane left Russia under the auspices of medical treatment but was soon forced to return.
 After her father-in-law Paul I was assassinated in 1801, she once again found an opportunity to leave.
 Later that year, her mother came to Russia to accompany Juliane to Coburg to recover from ill health.
-Upon arriving back home in Coburg, she refused to ever return to Russia and soon began to negotiate for a divorce.
+Upon arriving home in Coburg, she refused to return to Russia and soon began negotiations for a divorce.
 However, the Russian court would not allow a formal end to the marriage.

 Unofficial Royalty: Juliane of Saxe-Coburg-Saalfeld, Grand Duchess Anna Feodorovna of Russia